DavideTriso/form-controls/documentation/ARIA-VALIDATE.md

 ### HTML / CSS Classes

-It is possible to customise the classes, IDs and selectors used to implement a control block.
+Customise the classes, IDs and selectors used to implement a control block.

 Name | Default | Type | Description
 -----|---------|------|-------------